koomai/placeholder-page/README.md

-# placeholder-page
+# Placeholder Page

-Just a starter page
+Just a placeholder page with bootstrap skeleton.